Vision: A strong community where all families are hopeful and self-sufficient.

-Heartland Hope Mission helps working poor families by providing them with some of life's most basic staples including: a week’s supply of food, clothing, hygiene items, SNAP assistance, community referrals, job resources, and financial classes.
+Heartland Hope Mission helps working poor families by providing them with some of life's most basic staples including: a week’s supply of food, clothing, hygiene items, SNAP assistance, community referrals, and job resources.
 Because Heartland Hope Mission is a faith based organization, we also offer an encouraging word and prayer.

 When a family is trying to make a decision between food and an electric bill or rent, they are often unable to think past their current situation.
 Heartland Hope Mission provides food, hygiene items and clothing to help alleviate these immediate pressures.
 By doing so, we give hope, allowing these families to consider options that will improve their long-term condition.
 We also meet with our clients one-on-one to help connect them to the resources they need to become self-sufficient.

 Heartland Hope Mission wants to make sure that everyone feels welcome and loved.
 We do not discriminate based on: race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or for prior civil rights activity.

 Our indoor waiting area is open prior to our start time.
 We serve our clients on a first-come, first-served basis.
 Those wishing to participate in an encouraging word and prayer can attend if they wish, while those not wishing to attend are welcome to wait in a separate area.
 We treat all of our clients with equal respect and kindness.